Sound Travels: Musical Connections Between Asia and Africa

 The selection of images presented suggested and at times established connections, echoes and resonances across the lands and seas between and across Africa and Asia.
 Part of the exhibition was from the Kirby Collection of Musical instruments at the South African College of Music, UCT.

-The other part is an essay on the Malay Choirs by acclaimed Cape Town photographer, Esa Alexander.
-His work celebrates the musicians whose artistry draws on and hones the beloved cultural practices that ancestors brought on slave ships.
-These competitions, first organised in the 20th century, showcase and promote the songs that resound when the Cape's nagtroepe sing in the New Year after midnight on the city streets.
+The other part was an essay on the Malay Choirs by acclaimed Cape Town photographer, Esa Alexander.
+His work celebrates the musicians whose artistry draws on and hones the beloved cultural practises that ancestors brought on slave ships.

-The opening was followed by a performance of Asian and African musicians.
+The opening was followed by a performance by Asian and African musicians.
+View the performances below:

 Siyabonga Njica and